BRIDGE OF WEIR COMMUNITY COUNCIL

 The members of the Community Council who had attended the Scottish Parliament considered that it had been a very worthwhile trip.
 They had listened to First Ministers questions, had lunch with Trish Godman and Rhona Brankin, Communities Minister.
 Policies on anti social behaviour, housing and policing were discussed.

-Gryffe Garage has made an application to erect an M.O.T Station. -
+Gryffe Garage has made an application to erect an M.O.T Station. - No objection.

 The application for a car park at the Primary School to service the nursery has been withdrawn.